 affection for, a person...a human-type "brotherly love".
 (3) Agape love is a high-minded, virtuous devotion (Greek agapas)

-out of personal judgment and deliberate choice to be devoted to a person, the highest expression of agape love is the love of God toward His creation.
+out of personal judgment and deliberate choice to be devoted to a person.
+The highest expression of agape love is the love of God toward His creation.
+His love does not depend on your performance; His love is constant and never ending for YOU!
 And, see the 5 love

 languages identified by Gary Chapman [here]: giving/receiving physical touch, giving/receiving words of

 affirmation, giving/receiving acts of service, giving/receiving quality time, &